crosschainer/shelled/README.md

 This runs Shelled **on top of** your existing desktop:

 - Explorer keeps running in the background.
+- Windows Taskbar will still show up when switching windows.
 - No registry keys are changed.
 - You can always close Shelled and go back to normal Windows.